StevenPeutz/MacOS-EasyLookUp-tool/README.md

-# EasyLookUp Descripion and Installation Guide.
+# EasyLookUp README and Installation Guide.

 ## **Easier and faster to Google Translate, Urban dictionary and wikipedia (through duckduckgo) without tab-switching.**